 - Strategic guidance from experienced investment professionals

-- Valuable connections to potential customers, partners, and future investors
+- Valuable connections to potential customers, partners, and future investors for businesses

 - Credibility boost in your industry and with other investors